RitaB-afk/src/README.md

  display an appropriate message, and then store a 0 for the student’s score.
 At the end of the application, display all the student IDs and scores.
 Save the files as ScoreException.java and TestScore.java.
+ - Write an application that displays a series of at least eight student ID numbers (that you have stored in an array) and asks the user to enter a test letter grade for the student.
+Create an Exception class named GradeException that contains a static public array of valid grade letters (A, B, C, D, F, and I) that you can use to determine whether a grade entered from the application is valid.
+In your application, throw a GradeException if the user does not enter a valid letter grade.
+ Catch the GradeException, and then display an appropriate message.
+ In addition, store an I (for Incomplete) for any student for whom an exception is caught.
+At the end of the application, display all the student IDs and grades.Save the files as GradeException.java and TestGrade.java.